Grand Theft Auto III: Plot

 Small-time criminal Claude is betrayed and shot by his girlfriend Catalina (voiced by Cynthia Farrell) during a bank heist outside Liberty City.
-Claude is arrested, but escapes during his transfer to prison when members of the Colombian Cartel ambush his transport to abduct another prisoner.
+Claude is arrested but escapes during his transfer to prison when members of the Colombian Cartel ambush his transport to abduct another prisoner.
 During his escape, Claude befriends explosives expert and fellow convict 8-Ball (Guru), who shelters Claude and introduces him to the Leone Mafia family for work.

 Claude assists the Mafia with various operations, including winning a gang war against a local group of Triads, earning him the respect of Don Salvatore Leone (Frank Vincent).
-After learning that the Cartel are creating and selling a new street drug called SPANK to fund their expansion into Liberty City, Salvatore orders Claude to destroy their floating drug lab.
+After learning the Cartel are creating and selling a new street drug called SPANK to fund their expansion into Liberty City, Salvatore orders Claude to destroy their floating drug lab.
 Claude accomplishes this with 8-Ball's help.

-Salvatore later instructs Claude to deal with a minor problem, but his trophy wife Maria (Debi Mazar), who took a liking to Claude, reveals it to be a set-up.
-Maria claims that she lied to Salvatore about having an affair with Claude to make him jealous, and now Salvatore wants to murder him.
-Claude escapes to Staunton Island with Maria and her friend Asuka Kasen (Lianna Pai).
-After assassinating Salvatore to cut ties with the Mafia, Claude begins working for the Yakuza, led by Asuka and her brother Kenji (Les J.N.
-Mau).
+Salvatore later instructs Claude to deal with a minor problem, but his trophy wife Maria (Debi Mazar), who has taken a liking to Claude, reveals it to be a set-up.
+Maria claims she told Salvatore that she was having an affair with Claude to make him jealous, and now Salvatore wants to kill him.
+Claude escapes to Staunton Island with Maria and her friend Asuka Kasen (Lianna Pai), the co-leader of the yakuza.
+After killing Salvatore to cut ties with the Mafia, Claude begins working for the yakuza.
 During this time, he also provides assistance to corrupt police inspector Ray Machowski (Robert Loggia), whom he eventually helps flee the city, and influential businessman Donald Love (Kyle MacLachlan).

-Donald hires Claude to assassinate Kenji under the guise of a Cartel attack to start a gang war that will allow Donald to obtain construction sites for his businesses.
+Donald hires Claude to kill Asuka's brother Kenji (Les J.N.
+Mau) under the guise of a Cartel attack to start a gang war to allow Donald to obtain construction sites for his businesses.
 After the job's success, Claude carries out another task for Donald that leads him to encounter Catalina, now the leader of the Cartel, at a construction site.
 However, Catalina escapes after betraying and shooting her partner, Miguel (Al Espinosa).

-Asuka blames the Cartel for Kenji's death and seizes the construction site.
-The Yakuza capture the wounded Miguel and torture him for information on Cartel operations in the city, allowing Claude to strike against them and hinder the Cartel.
+Asuka suspects the Cartel for Kenji's death and seizes the construction site.
+The yakuza capture the wounded Miguel and torture him for information on Cartel operations in the city, allowing Claude to strike against them and hinder the Cartel.

 Enraged, Catalina murders both Asuka and Miguel and kidnaps Maria, demanding $500,000 for her release.
-Claude meets with her to pay the ransom, but Catalina deceives him again and traps him.
+Claude meets with Catalina to pay the ransom, but she deceives him again and traps him.
 Claude escapes, rescues Maria, and destroys the helicopter Catalina attempts to flee in, killing her.
-As Claude and Maria leave the scene, the latter begins to complain about the kidnapping, but is silenced by a gunshot.
+As Claude and Maria leave the scene, Maria begins to complain about the kidnapping, but is silenced by a gunshot.